Do you want more control and flexibility over your WordPress website? Are you ready to move from WordPress.com to WordPress.org?

 Having helped hundreds of users move their blog from WordPress.com to WordPress.org, we’ve found that people ask the same sort of questions again and again.
 This is why we’ve compiled a list of frequently asked questions, so you can easily migrate your blog, hassle-free.

 1. What happens to my WordPress.com subscribers when I move to .org?

 To migrate your subscribers from WordPress.com to your self-hosted WordPress site, you’ll need to install the Jetpack plugin.
 Using Jetpack, you can transfer your subscribers by following this tutorial.

 You can find thousands of free themes and plugins for your blog.
-However, if you prefer premium themes and plugins, the running cost of your blog may go high.
+However, if you prefer premium themes and plugins, the running cost of your blog may go higher.

-I already paid WordPress.com, can I get a refund?
+3. I already paid for WordPress.com, can I get a refund?

 Yes!
 WordPress.com allows you to try out their paid plan risk-free for 30 days.
 If you’ve purchased their paid plan in the last 30 days, you can ask for a full refund.
 If your domain name is registered in the last 48 hours, you can also get a refund for it.

 4. Will my images break when I move from WordPress.com to .org?

 No, they will not.
 When you transfer using the import file, all attached images are downloaded and the links are updated.
 However, there is one issue that we noticed: If your image URL starts with files.wordpress.com, then they can’t be converted.
 If you notice that the image URL has not changed and still points to WordPress.com, then we recommend that you use the import external images plugin to migrate your images risk-free.

 5. I registered my domain through WordPress.com, can I still move?